SAGAR-TAMANG/ssb-docs/docs/page2.md

 # :dollar:Pricing

 !!! note info
-    As we are in inital version, everything is free before March '24
+    As we are in inital version, everything is free before 1st of May '24

 Get started with our AI-powered SSB Preparation platform for free.
 Access basic features to kickstart your preparation journey.